 All this creates perfect conditions for mold – a fungus that thrives in dark and humid environments.
 At early stages, it is difficult to notice mold infestation, so if you smell a musty odor inside the building or see mold on the walls, most likely, the infestation has already progressed pretty far.

 What Are Your Risks as a Buyer of a Foreclosed Home?

 The problem for home buyers is that they buy the property ‘as is’, so the cost of mold remediation (which is pretty high if the problem is serious) becomes their own burden.
 Often, walls and floors need to be completely torn out and renovated to fully eliminate the fungus.
 No need to say that a mold-infested home is unfit for living, because exposure to the fungus can lead to allergies, asthma, and more serious medical conditions.

 With foreclosed property, processing the paperwork takes much longer than when you buy a home from a private owner.
 It may take the bank months to complete the sale, even if you make the offer right there, right now.
 So, even if you haven’t noticed any problems when you saw the home for the first time, it doesn’t mean the property wasn’t infested.
 While the paperwork is being processed, the mold may be actively growing inside your future home.

-The only way to be certain the property you are buying is mold-free is a professional inspection.
+The only way to be certain the property you are buying is mold-free is a professional inspection and mold testing.
 A mold inspector is able to identify not only visible colonies, but also the spores that are in the air.
 That way, you will know for sure your potential home is safe – or at least be aware of the additional costs this purchase will mean for you.